 7. Edit it, then edit it.

-8. Do the details (Dr. Seuss labeled every color in each drawing to match the printers’ color charts to make sure they would use the correct colors.)
+8. Do the details (Dr. Seuss labeled every color in each drawing to match the printers’ color charts so he could make sure they would use the correct colors.)

 Even if he didn’t exactly work in that order, surely all these steps were taken at some point.
 Clearly, here’s someone who worked very hard, knew his medium very well, and wasn’t afraid to experiment.